Above the line

 These are the prices paid by purchasers.
 They include transport costs, trade margins and taxes (unless the taxes are deductible by the purchaser from their own tax liabilities).Nôl i'r tabl cynnwys

-- unincorporated enterprises owned by government that are engaged in market production
+- unincorporated enterprises owned by the government which are engaged in market production

 - unincorporated enterprises (including partnerships) owned by households